In-Hand Manipulation Programme

 Week 2 - Shift

-- Get the child to touch each of their finger tips one at a time using their thumb starting with their index → middle → ring → pinkie and then back from their pinkie → ring → middle → index.
+- Get your child to touch each of their finger tips one at a time using their thumb starting with their index → middle → ring → pinkie and then back from their pinkie → ring → middle → index.

-- Get the child to hold 2-3 playing cards face up (in a neat pile so they cannot see the cards underneath) in their hand.
+- Get your child to hold 2-3 playing cards face up (in a neat pile so they cannot see the cards underneath) in their hand.
 Ask them to ‘fan them out’ (without using the other hand) so they can read out the cards underneath.
 This action involves sliding the tip of his thumb across the tips of his fingers with the cards in between.
 As the child becomes more competent at this task make the task more difficult by using a larger amount of cards and different size of playing cards.

 - Place a smaller rubber band at the bottom of the child’s pinkie and ask them to move it to the ring finger (just using their thumb) by sliding it up the finger and over.
 Then move on to the middle and index finger.